AthanasiosG/TheDoc/README.md

 ## License & Contributions

-All rights are reserved, but you’re welcome to use the bot or contribute improvements after contacting me first.
+All rights are reserved, but you’re welcome to contribute improvements after contacting me first.
 Suggestions are always welcome — and once we’ve discussed them, feel free to open a pull request.
 ##
 <body>